yuanyuanqiao/yuanyuanqiao.github.io/index.md

 **School of Information and Communication Engineering, BUPT**

-- *Big Data Analysis Technologies and Practices*, for international students, online (I am one of the group member)
+- *Big Data Analysis Technologies and Practices*, for international students, online (I am one of the group members)
-- *Deep Learning*, for undergraduates, preparing for launch (I am one of the group member)
+- *Deep Learning*, for undergraduates, preparing for launch (I am one of the group members)

 ## Experience